 session since there was no cancellation in time for therapist to rechedule with another client.

 Is there a fee to cancel session ?

-After the intake, 50 minute sessions cost $135, but I do have a sliding scale for specific circumstances.
+After the intake, individual 50 minute sessions cost $175, and couple sessions cost $200, but I do have a specific number of sliding scale spots for a client's specific circumstance.
+We will talk about this in our first session or initial contact.
 Also, I do have a